 Peat is a unique, organic wetland biomass formed as a result of natural processes in peatland ecosystems.
 Utilisation of peat has significant positive effects on fulfilling people's basic needs and in creating well-being.
 For instance, peat promotes healthy local food production and peat-based high value-added products purify habitats and enhance access to clean drinking water.
-The Sustainability Concept for peat describes the legislative and operational background of responsibly produced peat by Vapo Group in Finland.
+The Sustainability Concept for peat describes the legislative and operational background of responsibly produced peat by Neova Group in Finland.

-The operative peat production in Vapo Group in Finland is managed with a certified management system including ISO 14001 environmental management system and ISO 9001 quality management system.
+The operative peat production in Neova Group in Finland is managed with a certified management system including ISO 14001 environmental management system, ISO 9001 quality management system and ISO 45001 safety management system.
 In the management system, for instance environmental responsibilities and competencies are determined to manage environmental issues responsibly.
 We are committed to continuously improve our operations, environmental impacts and the safety and well-being of our employees.
 The management system is audited regularly by a third party.

 Peat production is strictly regulated by environmental legislation in Finland.
-All Vapo Group's peat production areas in Finland are operated under environmental permits issued by the Finnish permit authorities.
+All Neova Group's peat production areas in Finland are operated under environmental permits issued by the Finnish permit authorities.
 Also, guidelines published by the Finnish Ministry of the Environment are followed.

 The key purpose of the permit requirements is to prevent spoiling of nature and water sources, to reduce negative impacts on the environment and support biodiversity and sustainable use of natural resources.
 The permit includes regulations of the extent of peat production and how the production should progress.
-Vapo Group constructs all its peat production areas with the best available water treatment technique and aims to minimise the environmental impacts and risks in all of its operations.
+Neova Group constructs all its peat production areas with the best available water treatment technique and aims to minimise the environmental impacts and risks in all of its operations.

-The production area preparation and peat production are performed by contractors who shall follow the provisions of the environmental permit and Vapo Group's Supplier Code of Conduct.
-Vapo Group requires a valid Occupational safety card from all its contractors and offers environmental safety card trainings for main contractors.
-Regular monitoring and self-control by Vapo Group and inspections by the Authority ensure that the permit requirements are fulfilled and reported.
+The production area preparation and peat production are performed by contractors who follow the regulations of the environmental permit and Neova Group's Supplier Code of Conduct.
+Neova Group requires a valid Occupational safety card from all its contractors and offers environmental safety card trainings for main contractors.
+Regular monitoring and self-control by Neova Group and inspections by the Authority ensure that the permit requirements are fulfilled and reported.

 Peat production typically lasts 20-30 years in an area.
 After production, areas are suitable for many types of next land-use.
 The most common forms of next land-use are afforestation, agriculture and wetland creation or re-wetting.
-Vapo Group is committed to transfer the areas to the next land-use within two years after the end of production.
+Neova Group is committed to transfer its own areas to the next land-use within two years after the end of production.
 Then the area quickly returns into a carbon accumulating ecosystem as the forest starts to grow or new peat begins to form on re-wetted area.
 Next land-use also increases biodiversity in the area.

-Vapo Group aims for transparency and openness in all its activities.
-Vapo Group invites stakeholders to discuss about the planned production before a permit application is initiated so that the concerns of stakeholders are taken into account.
-During peat production, annual open-door events and student visits are organised to our peat production areas.
-Vapo Group reports its economic, environmental and social impacts in a sustainability report which is based on the Global Reporting Initiative framework.
+Neova Group aims for transparency and openness in all its activities.
+Neova Group invites stakeholders to discuss about the planned production before a permit application is initiated so that the concerns of stakeholders are taken into account.
+Neova organises open days, events and stakeholder visits to production areas and wetlands as appropriate.
+Neova Group reports its economic, environmental and social impacts in a sustainability report which is based on the Global Reporting Initiative framework.